ceiphr/aws-market-share-analysis/README.md

 print('Interval: (%f, %f)' % (aws_p + me, aws_p - me))
 ```

-    Interval: (0.055238, 0.066762)
+    Interval: (-0.067852, 0.189852)

 ## Interpretation

-I am 95% confident that the true proportion of websites within the top one-million sites population is between 5.52% and 6.67%.
-By 95% confident I mean if the above procedures are reproduced with a sample size of 1,000 (used for this study), the proportion of websites within the sample that use AWS as their cloud provider will be between 5.52% and 6.67%.
+I am 95% confident that the true proportion of websites within the top one-million sites population is between -6.78% and 19%.
+By 95% confident I mean if the above procedures are reproduced with a sample size of 1,000, the proportion of websites within the sample that use AWS as their cloud provider will be between -6.78% and 19%.
+Because zero lies within our interval, the results of this study can be considered insignificant.